Skip to Content

 We aggressively advocate for clients in several types of real estate matters, such as:

-We can also help real estate agents if they need to defend their licenses against unfounded accusations or mitigate the consequences of genuine mistakes.
-A real estate litigation attorney in Philadelphia will analyze your situation during your free initial consultation and offer ways that can help you during the next steps in the process.
+We can also assist real estate agents when they need to defend their licenses from allegations or address the consequences of honest mistakes.
+During a free consultation, a real estate attorney in Philadelphia will review your situation and explain helpful next steps.

 Most Common Reasons for Real Estate Litigation

-Property disputes are becoming increasingly common in today's real estate market, affecting all types of property owners: from individual homeowners to condominium associations and commercial developers.
+Property disputes have increased in today’s real estate market, affecting homeowners, condominium associations, and commercial developers alike.

 Some of the most common reasons you may need real estate litigation are: